tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 * `8XY7`: `VX = VY >> 1` (VF is set to the bit that's shifted out)
 * `8XYE`: `VX = VY << 1` (VF is set to the bit that's shifted out)

-Note that starting with the CHIP-48 and SUPER-CHIP interpreters in 1990, `8XY7` and `8XYE` were changed to do `VX >>= 1` and `VX <<= 1` respectively, ignoring the Y operand.
+> Note that starting with the CHIP-48 and SUPER-CHIP interpreters in 1990, `8XY7` and `8XYE` were changed to do `VX >>= 1` and `VX <<= 1` respectively, ignoring the Y operand.
 For that reason, modern games should use the same V register as both operands to be cross-compatible.
-{: .notice--warning}
+{: .prompt-warning }

 The remaining instructions, `8XY8`–`8XYD` and `8XYF`, do not elicit useful functionality.
 {: .notice}